Gachon-Software-2017-3rd-2nd/Advanced-Web-Programming/README.md

 Write a function for cd_catalog.xml that find all CDs released before 1995 and for each of them lower the price by 10%, and print title, artist, print and year with table.

 Exercise 9
 9-1 : Write registration form with JSP servlet that do the POST request to itself to check validation.

 9-2 : Write a browser based web page that show the red text with yellow background in chrome, white text with navy background in others.

 9-3 : Write the front-end search engine site that search the keyword depends on the search engine that user selected.

 9-4 : Write registration form with JSP servlet that store the information of user with Cookies in the browser.

+Exercise 10
+10-1 : Write a program that submit the information of user and print them with another html file.

+10-2 : Write a program that print all request headers of client and change text and background colors.

+10-3 : Write A program that counting and writing about access count, previous date and previous host while the index.jsp access to the access.jsp.